Santa Lucia Range: Geology

 The region is also traversed by the Sur-Hill fault, which is noticeable at Pfeiffer Falls in Pfeiffer Big Sur State Park.
 The 40 ft waterfall were formed when the stream flowed over the hard gneiss of the Salinian block and encountered the softer Santa Margarita Sandstone.
 The falls were formed when the softer sandstone was worn away.
 The interior canyons are typically deep and narrow, and even in the summer sunshine only reaches many of the canyon bottoms for a few hours.
 The land is mostly steep, rocky, semi-arid except for the narrow canyons, and inaccessible.
 The Little Sur River canyon is characteristic of the Ventana Wilderness region: steep-sided, sharp-crested ridges separating valleys.
 At the mouth of the Little Sur river are some of the largest sand dunes on the Big Sur coast.

 About 50 streams flow out of the mountains into the sea.
 A few of them, including the Big Sur and Little Sur Rivers, Big Creek, Garrapata Creek, and Salmon Creek, are large enough to support anadromous and resident fish.

 Transportation

 California State Route 1 runs along the Big Sur coast on the coastal slopes of the range, while U.S. Route 101 lies in the Salinas Valley to the East, and crosses the southern Santa Lucia Range over Cuesta Pass to reach San Luis Obispo.
-The only other road across the Santa Lucia Range is Nacimiento-Fergusson Road, connecting Lucia to Jolon.
+California State Route 41 crosses the range from Atascadero to Morro Bay and Route 46 crosses from Templeton to Cambria.
+The only other paved road across the Santa Lucia Range is Nacimiento-Fergusson Road, connecting Lucia to Jolon.

 Folklore

 Since at least the 1930s, accounts of encounters with Dark Watchers or Los Vigilantes Oscuros have been associated with the Santa Lucia Range, described as shadowy figures which watch hikers from atop mountain ridges.

+The Lost Padre Mines of the Carmel Mission have become part of local folklore, with their legacy recounted through various accounts, including those within Randall Reinstadt's works such as Ghosts, Bandits, and Legends of Old Monterey, Carmel and Surrounding Areas and Tales and Treasures of California Missions.
+These narratives suggest that indigenous communities held knowledge of abundant gold deposits concealed within the untamed terrain of the Santa Lucia Mountains.
+As legends of these riches were passed down over time, the Lost Padre Mines attracted attention.
+Versions of these legends appear to have originated from long-time residents of Carmel Valley.
+The stories of ghosts may be attributed to the descendants of the last residents of the native people who remained hidden deep in the mountains after the missions failed.